The Fall of the Western Roman Empire

 The Conquest of Carthage

 Genseric recognized the strategic value of naval power immediately.
-He ordered the construction of a Vandal fleet, drawing on Carthaginian expertise and conscripting Roman sailors who had been left unemployed by the Empire’s naval decline.
+He ordered the construction of a Vandal fleet, drawing on Carthaginian expertise and conscripting Roman sailors who had been left unemployed by the Empire's naval decline.
 Within a few years, the Vandals had assembled a fleet that rivaled anything the Romans could put to sea.
+The Vandal navy was not a ragtag collection of captured vessels but a purpose-built force, designed for speed, range, and raiding.
 For the first time, a barbarian kingdom possessed a navy capable of challenging Rome on its own ground.
+Genseric also established a system of coastal watchtowers and signal stations along the African coast, giving his fleet early warning of Roman movements and allowing him to coordinate raids with precision.

 Piracy as State Policy